Table of Contents

 The somatic innervation for motor and sensory function is carried by the pudendal nerve.

 Peritoneal Relations and Neighboring Organs of Rectum and Anal Canal

 Ventral to the rectum lies the vagina and uterus in females or prostate, seminal glands and urinary bladder in males.
 While the superior part of the rectum is located retroperitoneally and sometimes a small part even intraperitoneally, the bigger inferior part with the rectal ampulla and the anal canal lies extraperitoneally.

-This results, because a turnover of the peritoneum from rectum to uterus (in females) or to urinary bladder (in males) occurs at the perineal flexure.
+This results, because a turnover of the peritoneum from rectum to the uterus (in females) or to the urinary bladder (in males) occurs at the perineal flexure.
 There a peritoneal recess is formed at the lowest point of the peritoneal cavity, the rectouterine pouch (of Douglas) in females and the rectovesical pouch in males.
-In females the vesicouterine pouch is formed additionally due to the turnover of the peritoneum from urinary bladder to uterus.
+In females, the vesicouterine pouch is formed additionally due to the turnover of the peritoneum from the urinary bladder to the uterus.

 |Ventral to the rectum lie…||Vagina, Uterus||Prostate, Seminal glands, Urinary bladder|

 |Turnover of the peritoneum from rectum to…||Uterus → rectouterine pouch is formed||Urinary bladder → rectovesical pouch is formed|